Lag Time & Bottoms-Up Calculator Skip to main content

 Multi-Section Annular Volume

-Calculates annular volume separately for open hole, cased hole, and riser sections.
-Each uses the correct hole/casing ID and pipe OD for that interval.
+Screens annular volume separately for open hole, cased hole, and riser sections from entered local geometry.

 Lag Time in Minutes and Strokes